hcpss-banderson/moodle-vm/README.md

     auth: "{{ github_access_token }}"

 # Patches to apply to the Moodle installation.
 The "patches" folder is supplied
 # and ignored by .gitignore as a convenient place to put the patch files.
-But
+The
-# they can be put anywhere
+# Path is relative to the ansible directory.
 moodle_patches:
-  - src: /vagrant/patches/mod_forum_lib.php.patch
+  - src: ../patches/mod_forum_lib.php.patch
     dest: "{{ moodle_location }}/mod/forum/lib.php"

 # Apache